kirk-jackson/uk.org.caat.crm.api/README.md

 $contact = CRM_API_Contact::getSingle($contactId);
 foreach ($contact->getAddresses() as $address) {
     if ($address->city === 'London')
-        $contact->updateGroupStatus('Newsletter', 'Added', '2014-02-02');
+        $contact->updateGroupStatus('Newsletter', 'Added', $dateTime);
 }
 ```

-Note that it is helpful to have some familiarity with CiviCRM's native API in order to understand how this extension works.
+Note that it is helpful to have some familiarity with [CiviCRM's native API](https://docs.civicrm.org/dev/en/latest/api/) in order to understand how this extension works.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).